riban-bw/lv2-plugins/MultiChord/README.md

 Each note of each chord may play at a different velocity relative to the trigger note's velocity, in a range from zero velocity to twice the velocity of the trigger note.
 For example, if the trigger note velocity is `100` and the scale for the chord is `0.5, 2, 1, 0.5` then the resulting chord will have note velocities: `50, 127, 100, 50`.
 Note that velocities will be constrained to the range between 1 and 127.

+Adjust "Wet" control to adjust relative velocity of the chord to the root note.
+This allows the chord to be faded or bypassed.

 ## Parameters

 Each of the 12 notes of an octave have the following parameters